phonegap/phonegap-docs/docs/3-references/developer-app/0-index.html.md

 ### Overview
 The PhoneGap Developer App runs on your mobile device and is used to preview the PhoneGap apps you're building quickly on a device.
 You simply connect PhoneGap Developer to the IP address of your app being served from either the PhoneGap Desktop app or the PhoneGap CLI running from a computer on the same network.
+The PhoneGap Developer app is like a sandbox type of environment with a pre-installed set of plugins available to use immediately as well without worrying about installing them.
+For a list of the plugins currently included, see the [FAQ](references/developer-app/troubleshoot-faq).

  ![Pairing](/images/phonegap-developer-app-pairing.png)

-<div class="alert--info">See our [http://docs.phonegap.com/getting-started/1-install-phonegap/desktop/](Getting Started guides) for a step
+<div class="alert--info">**Note:** See our [getting-started/1-install-phonegap/desktop](Getting Started guides) for a step
 by step walkthrough of how to do this from scratch.</div>

 ### Supported Platforms